CryptoTerps/Crypto-Touchbar-for-Mac/README.md

 # To Install

-1.Download and install [Better Touch Tool](https://github.com/CryptoTerps/Crypto-Touchbar-for-Mac/blob/master/BetterTouchTool.zip).
+- Download and install [Better Touch Tool](https://www.boastr.net/downloads/).
 It allows you to modify your touch bar and customize various functions on your MacBook.
-2. Right-click and download this file [CryptoTerps Touchbar.json](https://github.com/CryptoTerps/Crypto-Touchbar-for-Mac/blob/master/BetterTouchTool.zip) to your desktop.
+- Right-click and download this file [CryptoTerps Touchbar.json](https://github.com/CryptoTerps/Crypto-Touchbar-for-Mac/blob/master/BetterTouchTool.zip) to your desktop.
-3. In your Mac's menu bar, click the Better Touch Tool `icon > Preferences`
+- In your Mac's menu bar, click the Better Touch Tool `icon > Preferences`
-4. In the bottom left corner of the popup go to "Manage Presets".
+- In the bottom left corner of the popup go to "Manage Presets".
-5. Click the "Import" button and select the `CryptoTerps Touchbar.json` file you downloaded.
+- Click the "Import" button and select the `CryptoTerps Touchbar.json` file you downloaded.
-6. **ENJOY!**
+- **ENJOY!**

 # Notes: